psywarrior1998/Interns-project-Doctors_website/README.md

-# Interns-project-Doctors_website
+Doctor's Website
-This project has been created for an internship purpoose. and the technology used is bootstrap and bit php and jquery code to make the website look dynamic.
+This site is an in-progress making of a website for doctors and medical professionals for the management of clinics, hospital etc